-(i) Distributed Graph support, MultiGraph, and certain enterprise features are available in the Enterprise Edition only.
+(i) Distributed Graph support and certain other enterprise-level features are available in the Enterprise Edition only.
 They do not pertain to the Developer Edition.
+MultiGraph is now included in the Developer Edition.

 Documentation Changes

 - 07/02/20 RESTPP Built-in Endpoints Corrected the URL for the GET Schema REST endpoint - 07/02/20 Vertex Functions Clarified the behavior of outdegree()